Bring space missions

 Space is a frontier for infinite exploration.
 As the boundaries of our missions in space continue to expand, so do the opportunities for today’s students to explore a wide range of related careers in space — or their own communities.

 Through the challenge, the U.S. Department of Education invited high schools to bring space missions to students by designing and building CubeSat prototypes — in the classroom or at home.
-Designing and building a CubeSat prototype in this multiphase challenge offers students a firsthand opportunity to learn valuable technical skills — such as engineering, computer science, research, logistics, project management, and marketing — that can be applied to careers in aerospace and many other industries.
+Designing and building a CubeSat prototype in this multiphase challenge offered students a firsthand opportunity to learn valuable technical skills — such as engineering, computer science, research, logistics, project management, and marketing — that can be applied to careers in aerospace and many other industries.

 Five finalists were each awarded $5,000, as well as additional in-kind prizes donated by the following organizations: